William Parr, 1st Baron Parr of Horton: Life

-Although Parr was named Chamberlain of the Duke's household, the household was actually controlled by Cardinal Wolsey in London.
+Although Parr was named Chamberlain of the Duke's household, the household was actually controlled by Cardinal Thomas Wolsey in London.
 This control by Wolsey diminished any opportunity of Parr gaining financial benefit or wider influence.
 Along with the limited possibilities came other daily frustrations as the Duke's tutors and the household officers under Parr disagreed on the balance of recreation and study.
 Parr was a countryman who thought it perfectly normal for boys to prefer hunting and sports to the boring rhetoric of learning Latin and Greek.
 As the Duke's behaviour became more unruly Parr and his colleagues found it quite amusing.
 The Duke's tutor, John Palsgrave, who had only been employed six months, would not tolerate being undermined and decided to resign.
-Such was the household in which Parr presided over.
+Such was the household which Parr presided over.
 Parr was suspicious of schoolmaster priests and anyone of lesser birth, even though he was not considered a nobleman at the time.
 The experience did not further the Parr family.
 If Sir William had spent more attention to his duties and responsibilities he may have reaped some sort of advancement; thus when the overmanned and over budgeted household was dissolved in the summer of 1529, Parr found himself embittered by his failure to find any personal advancement or profit from the whole ordeal.

 Despite his failed attempts at achieving personal gain from the household of the Duke, Sir William made up for it during the Pilgrimage of Grace during 1536.
 William showed impeccable loyalty to the Crown during the rebellion.
 He had been in Lincolnshire along with the Duke of Suffolk and supervised the executions at Louth and Horncastle.
 William tried to ingratiate himself with the Duke of Norfolk and Thomas Cromwell.
 Parr's presence at the execution in Hull of Sir Robert Constable prompted Cromwell to share in confidence a correspondence in which he received from the Duke of Norfolk on William's "goodness" which "never proved the like in any friend before."

 Parr was a strong supporter of the new religion under Henry VIII and he became Thomas Cromwell's chief agent for the dissolution of the monasteries in Northamptonshire.